Mr P White

 - All books show assessment stages throughout each term (star sheets, reading, progress maps) within the curriculum construct that show children are knowing and remembering more.

-- Data at the end of EYFS will show at least 75% will achieve the computing objectives as part of Understanding the World.
+- Data at the end of EYFS will show at least 75% will achieve the history objectives as part of Understanding the World.

 - By the end of year 1/2 at least 65% of children will be age related with 10 percent achieving above.